 Tip 1.
 Automatically Clear iPhone iOS 13 Junk Files for Free

-Instead of going through manual ways to manage your iOS 13 storage, it's much easier to take advantage of iMyFone Umate Pro or iMyFone Umate Pro for Mac which clears all the useless files in one click.
+Instead of going through manual ways to manage your iOS 13 storage, it's much easier to take advantage of iMyFone Umate Pro which clears all the useless files in one click.

 By cleaning junk files created by iOS system and third-party apps and managing your photos, large files and apps, the excellent iPhone cleaner provides you a complete and thoughtful way to manage your iPhone space.
 And this software applies to both Windows and Mac!